Unicorn AIM VCT Hero 2

 The manager

 Unicorn Asset Management Ltd (“Unicorn”) is a specialist fund manager with a bias towards smaller companies.
 Lead fund manager Chris Hutchinson joined Unicorn in 2005 and has more than 25 years’ experience covering UK small and mid-sized equities.
 Alongside this VCT, he is also the lead manager of Unicorn Outstanding British Companies Fund (an OEIC).
-Chris is supported by four UK equity fund managers and two investment analysts.
-Collectively, the team is responsible for managing Unicorn’s suite of investment funds as well as its AIM IHT service.
+Chris is supported by an investment team of seven, who together are responsible for managing Unicorn’s suite of investment funds and AIM IHT service.

 Unicorn is independently owned and managed.
 Over 50% of the company’s equity is owned by the directors, managers and family members.
-It has over £720 million under management (December 2024), with c.£230 million invested in AIM-quoted companies.
+It has over £660 million under management (December 2025), with over £250 million invested in AIM-quoted companies.
 The wider fund group allows the manager to continue supporting businesses when they are no longer VCT eligible, potentially making Unicorn AIM VCT attractive as a partner to investee companies.

 Investment strategy